iter8-tools/iter8/mkdocs/docs/concepts/buildingblocks.md

 ## Resource config tools

-Iter8 can be easily easily with Helm and Kustomize.
+Iter8 can be easily integrated with Helm and Kustomize.
 This integration is especially useful if you use these tools for configuring Kubernetes resources needed for releases of your app/ML model.

 === "Helm charts"
     An experiment that uses `helm` charts for version promotion is illustrated below.